Pawel82S/glTF2/README.md

 # How to use it
 1. Download [glTF2](https://github.com/Pawel82S/glTF2) package from github and put in your source folder.
 2. Load entire glTF2 file into memory (simplest way).
+3. You can change floating point precision (by default it's 32bit) to 64bit, by setting flag to Odin compiler like this:
+        -define:GLTF_DOUBLE_PRECISION=true

 ```odin
 import "gltf2"